CaskAle/arch-setup/README.md

 ## Customise the new system

 If everything went according to plan, your new, minimal system will come up upon reboot.
 As might be expected, this is where the real configuration begins.

-### The sooner ssh is available, the sooner we can use ansible

-- install openssh
-- adjust security
-- install keys

 ### Set the clock